rajsaksham-32/commute-weather-advisor/README.md

 # Assumptions

 - Forecast is fetched using the home/start location
-- No database is used (everything is calculated live)
+- Office coordinates are accepted but not yet used for route-based sampling
+- Caching is in-memory (resets when server restarts)
-- Recommendation logic is kept simple and explainable
+- Recommendation logic is simple but deterministic and explainable

 ---